000744210/Ajax-Intercepter/README.md

 		</kbd>
 	</div>
 	<br><br>
-	Created a filter for the messages API which is used to send a message in a discord server.
-Advanced Automation option can be used to skip the prompted form and automatically edit the request behind the scenes.
+	Created a filter for the messages API which is used to send a message in a discord server.<br>Advanced Automation option can be used to skip the prompted form and automatically edit the request behind the scenes.
 </kbd>
 <br><br>
 <kbd>